2022 Performance Report and Announcements for 2023

 And that’s not all!

 2023 will be full of exciting new developments.
-We are planning to unveil the BitNinja for container, and in addition to our already massive variety of security components, we will also be introducing a new outbound spam protection feature.
+We are planning to unveil the BitNinja for the container, and in addition to our already massive variety of security components, we will also be introducing a new outbound spam protection feature.
 These developments are just the beginning, as we promise even more exciting new projects to be announced at the USA and European Cloudfest.
 Keep an eye out for updates, and be sure to visit our booth to learn more about how we can help more and more server owners.

 Overall, the 2022 annual report shows that we are making significant progress in protecting servers from a wide range of threats and are continuously looking for ways to improve and expand our security capabilities.
 But it could not happen without our customers, be they hosting providers, VPS providers, resellers, or small businesses.
-We are the Defense Network that makes changes and helps to make the internet a safer place.
+We are the Defense Network that makes changes and helps make the internet safer.
 We hope you all had a safe and peaceful year, and we wish you all the same for 2023!

 If you have no more queries, take the next step and sign up!

 Don’t worry, the installation process is quick and straightforward!

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.